yingdanlu/yingdanlu/_pages/account.md

 **COMputation Island (计传岛COMputation)** is a WeChat-based online platform for developing computational communication research (CCR) in China, founded by Yingdan Lu from Stanford University, Yiyan Zhang from Boston University, and Zening Duan from the University of Wisconsin-Madison.
 Starting from January 2021, COMputation Island has created more than 40 original articles to share cutting-edge research, facilitate academic discussions, and promote resource exchanges to more than 10,000 Mandarin-speaking students and scholars in Asia, North America, Europe, and other regions.
 To build an influential community of young CCR scholars, COMputation Island invited prestigious CCR scholars to share their thoughts, experiences, and stories behind their CCR research and trajectories.
 Some spotlight articles (in Chinese) are listed below:

 **Learning Computational Communication and Resources**:
-* Learning Computational Communication: Ten Questions You Need to Know ([Article Link](https://mp.weixin.qq.com/s/Vgt-4LFa8-YkOjJFUxK52A))
+* Learning Computational Communication: Ten Things You Need to Know ([Article Link](https://mp.weixin.qq.com/s/Vgt-4LFa8-YkOjJFUxK52A))
 * Book Recommendation for Computational Communication Research ([Article Link](https://bit.ly/3pjvnb5))

 **Computational Methods and Digital Databases**: